fauno/duraskel/README.md

 ## Installation

 Run `make install` as root.
-It needs rsync and it *will* remove anything you had in /etc/skel.
+It needs rsync.

 ## Contributions